 Under Alternative D, the projected population would decrease and would be close to attaining AML (Table 8).
 Gather activities would still occur at the time of the initial gather and would include future gather activities dependent upon the successfulness of the PZP treatments.
 Disturbance from gather activities would be the same as Alternative B during the initial gather, with the possibility of less disturbance from future gather activities if the PZP treatments are successful.
 Impacts to soils and vegetation from a reduced population would have a positive influence on rangeland health conditions; however, at the expected population levels shown in Table 8 this reduction is likely too slight to have any noticeable improvements.
-The wild horse population at high AML and above in the following years would continue to have impacts to soils and vegetation to high AML and using PZP to manage the wild horse population would allow for vegetation to recover from current conditions since wild horse populations would generally be over high AML.
+The wild horse population at high AML and above in the following years would continue to have impacts to soils and vegetation similar to what is described in Alternative A. It is not likely that a reduction to high AML and using PZP to manage the wild horse population would allow for vegetation to recover from current conditions since wild horse populations would generally be over high AML.
 Populations that are over high AML are likely to have a negative effect on range lands as discussed in the wild horse portion of Section 3.6.1.